isaacnmm/pestpolicy-hugo2XX/content/posts/does-peppermint-oil-repel-spiders/index.md

 Spiders hate the natural mint smell in the peppermint oil - so spray the mixture around your home.
 Also, the spray will leave a fresh minty smell.
 As an even better DIY to repel spiders, you may crash the dried peppermint leaves and position them near the entryways or on the kitchen cupboard.

-This [2010 scientific study](https://www.ncbi. nlm. nih. gov/pmc/articles/PMC3014752/#! po=85.
-2941) concluded that peppermint oil will excellently repel those spiders and other insects like ants like other natural essential oils.
+This [2010 scientific study](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3014752/#!po=85.2941)concluded that peppermint oil will excellently repel those spiders and other insects like ants like other natural essential oils.
 Spiders use their legs in the sensing mission, and thus the peppermint smell will make them not to crawl through the treated surfaces.

-Another [comprehensive research](https://athenaeum.libs. uga. edu/handle/10724/26478) reported peppermint oil and other essential oils with monoterpenoids (fumigants) are naturally effective against, different home invaders. > See Also: > No See Ums Repellent
+Another [comprehensive research](https://athenaeum.libs.uga.edu/handle/10724/26478)reported peppermint oil and other essential oils with monoterpenoids (fumigants) are naturally effective against, different home invaders. > See Also: > No See Ums Repellent

 ##  Using Peppermint Oil for Controlling Spiders